 For some reason, countries outside of North America only got Blu-Ray sets for seasons 12 and 13, and from season 14 and on the Blu-Ray sets are region locked.

-The Other Darrin: Pretty much all the major female characters in the show went through this.
-Originally Mary Kay Bergman performed all the women voicesnote save for Bebe and a few other guest characters, who were also either voiced by Jennifer Howell, Toddy Walters, or other occasional actresses, but after her death in 1999 her voices were taken over by Mona Marshall and Eliza Schneider, starting with the final season 3 episodes she hadn't yet recorded.
+The Other Darrin: Pretty much all the major female characters went through this.
+Originally, Mary Kay Bergman performed all the women voicesnote save for Bebe and a few other guest characters, who were also either voiced by Jennifer Howell, Toddy Walters or other occasional actresses, but after her suicide in late 1999, her voices were taken over by Mona Marshall and Eliza Schneider, starting with the final season 3 episodes she hadn't yet recorded.
 In turn, Schneider left the show in 2003 (due to a salary dispute stemming from union issues) and she was replaced by April Stewart.

-In South Park: Bigger, Longer, & Uncut, Mike Judge (of King of the Hill, Beavis and Butt-Head, Office Space, and Idiocracy fame) voiced Kenny when he's finally seen not wearing his parka.
-Outside of The Movie, Matt Stone voices Kenny (Stone covers his mouth with his sleeve to achieve Kenny's muffled speech), while his unhooded self is voiced by Eric Stough ( except as Mysterion).
-While his voice is the movie is clean, cute, and soft, his voice in in the series is nasal (more so then Craig possibly—justified in that Matt Stone also voices Craig).
-It makes perfect sense why he can voice such a low, nasal voiced, super hero like Mysterion.
+In South Park: Bigger, Longer & Uncut, Mike Judge (of King of the Hill, Beavis and Butt-Head, Office Space and Idiocracy fame) voiced Kenny when he's finally seen not wearing his parka.
+Outside of The Movie, Stone voices Kenny (Stone covers his mouth with his sleeve to achieve Kenny's muffled speech), while his unhooded self is voiced by Eric Stough ( except as Mysterion).
+While his voice is the movie is clean, cute and soft, his voice in in the series is nasal (more so then Craig possiblyjustified in that Stone also voices Craig).
+It makes perfect sense why he can voice such a low, nasal voiced, superhero like Mysterion.

-Clyde's mother was originally voiced by April Stewart, but wound up voiced by Trey Parker in "Reverse Cowgirl" due to Stewart being unavailable to re-record her lines for it after the script was rewritten.
+Clyde's mother was originally voiced by April Stewart, but wound up voiced by Parker in "Reverse Cowgirl" due to Stewart being unavailable to re-record her lines after the script was rewritten.

 Ike is another big example of recasting, although justifiable in his case due to being voiced by children.
 He's had at least nine (confirmed) different actors so far, and all were either children of staff members or local young talent based out of Los Angeles.
 There may be more children that had voiced him, as his actors haven't been credited since at least "Royal Pudding", and the show staff prefers to think of the children as a group.

-Schedule Slip: The season 17 episode "Goth Kids 3: Rise of the Poser" was scheduled to air on October 16, 2013, but a power outage at South Park Studios prevented the episode from getting completed on time and was rescheduled for October 23rd.
+Schedule Slip: The season 17 episode "Goth Kids 3: Dawn of the Posers" was scheduled to air on October 16, 2013, but a power outage at South Park Studios prevented the episode from getting completed on time and was rescheduled a week later.
 The episodes "Scott Tenorman Must Die" and "Overlogging"note the episode where everyone in South Park moves to California after the Internet shuts down aired in its place.

 Talking to Himself: Played straight at first and then lampshaded pretty hard.
 Parker and Stone voice almost every character and even they admit they don't have much of a range.
 Occasionally, they will have other voice actors, but most of them are people who work with them on the show (which explains why Adrian Beard is the voice of Token and why Bill Hader voiced a redneck on "More Crap").
-In the early episodes, George Clooney and Natasha Hendstrige (a.k.a "That chick from Species") had roles on the show (Clooney was the voice of Stan's gay dog, Sparky, while Hendstrige voiced Miss Ellen the substitute teacher), but very rarely does this show have celebrity guest stars.
-Bill Hader is the closest thing to a celebrity voice actor that Trey and Matt have now, with emphasis on "voice acting" since Hader was known on SNL for sounding just like or almost like the celebrities he impersonates note (some notable ones include Al Pacino, Seth Rogen, John Malkovich, Alan Alda, Keith Morrison, James Carville, Eliot Spitzer, Arnold Schwarzenegger, David Bowie, Dave Matthews, and Clint Eastwood) and coming up with bizarre voices for his recurring or one-shot characters (Greg the Alien, Stefonnote which is based on an unnamed New York City barista who looked and dressed like Stefon, Colonel Nastynote the resident relationship therapist on Cee-Lo Green's talk show Gettin Freaky with Cee-Lo Green, and Vinny Vedecci).
+In the early episodes, George Clooney and Natasha Henstridge (a.k.a "That chick from Species") had roles on the show (Clooney was the voice of Stan's gay dog, Sparky, while Henstridge voiced the substitute teacher Miss Ellen), but very rarely does this show have celebrity guest stars.
+Bill Hader is the closest thing to a celebrity voice actor that Trey and Matt have now, with emphasis on "voice acting" since Hader was known on Saturday Night Live for sounding just like or almost like the celebrities he impersonates note (some notables include Al Pacino, Seth Rogen, John Malkovich, Alan Alda, Keith Morrison, James Carville, Eliot Spitzer, Arnold Schwarzenegger, David Bowie, Dave Matthews and Clint Eastwood) and coming up with bizarre voices for his recurring or one-shot characters (Greg the Alien, Stefonnote which is based on an unnamed New York City barista who looked and dressed like Stefon, Colonel Nastynote the resident relationship therapist on Cee-Lo Green's talk show Gettin Freaky with Cee-Lo Green, and Vinny Vedecci).